All Episodes

 Either.

-So there will be a sizable sum uh that goes into the bank account of whoever uh is contributes to his uh killing or capture.
+There will be a sizable sum that goes into the bank account of whoever contributes to his killing or capture.

-So what how is the Supreme Court justify us being able to put a uh death warrant out on the man, then if he's captured instead, still give him all these rights if he's brought to Kitmo.
+So how is the Supreme Court justify us being able to put a death warrant out on the man, then if he's captured instead, still give him all these rights if he's brought to Kitmo?

-A death warrant is that is what happens after someone is adjudicated guilty and given the death penalty, and and that is the method of execution.
+A death warrant is what happens after someone is adjudicated guilty and given the death penalty, and that is the method of execution.

-Uh if this is in in this is another important way in which this is not like uh an old West sheriff, even though that wanted dead or alive imagery exists, and it's not an American criminal case.
+This is another important way in which this is not like an old West sheriff, even though that wanted dead or alive imagery exists, and it's not an American criminal case.

-This is uh uh a time of war, and President Bush and others talking about uh I mean issuing the bounty out there in the Middle East is saying essentially you kill him or you help us catch him, and we've got cold hard cash for you.
+This is a time of war, and President Bush and others talking about, I mean, issuing the bounty out there in the Middle East is saying, essentially, you kill him or you help us catch him, and we've got cold hard cash for you.

-Uh that's that's not that that's not anything I don't believe until they try that the Supreme Court could constrain.
+That's not anything, I don't believe until they try, that the Supreme Court could constrain.

 Okay.

-I've I found a bipartisan way to cure global warming and the immigration issue that we're facing.
+I've found a bipartisan way to cure global warming and the immigration issues that we're facing.

 Okay.

-Now for those who need that reference, explain, Kinky Friedman, famous writer, uh okay, famous around here anyway, writer, author, songwriter, and just interesting guy, uh author of magnificent songs like They Don't Make Jews Like Jesus anymore.
+Writer, author, songwriter, and just interesting guy, author of magnificent songs like They Don't Make Jews Like Jesus Anymore.

 He was serious about this.